 Since patients and doctors aren’t usually familiar with assistance programs or legal options that may be available, paralegals can actually step in to provide a vital service by educating patients and effectively expanding the treatment options available to them.

-How to Become a Paralegal in Healthcare and Malpractice Law
+Preparing For a Position as a Paralegal in Healthcare and Malpractice Law

 Some paralegal training programs have a focus or specialization available in healthcare, but there are no industry-standard certifications specific to healthcare.